Kumboola Island

+Kumboola Island is an island in the Family Islands group.
+It is part of the Family Islands National Park and within the locality of Dunk in the Cassowary Coast Region, Queensland, Australia.

-Kumboola Island is in the Family Islands group and located approximately 15 km North East of Tully Heads and immediately south of Dunk Island.
-It is part of the Family Islands National Park.
+It is located approximately 15 km North East of Tully Heads and immediately south of Dunk Island.

 It is around 6 hectares or 0.06 square km in size.

 The island contains areas of rainforest and transitional forests where eucalypt species are emerging.